It's easy, it's fun and it's free!

 Step 1: Obtain a FREE Nature Play QLD Passport:

-Step 2: Register online: register for a Parent/Guardian passport login here.
+Step 2: Register online on the Mission Control Interface: register for a Parent/Guardian passport login here.

 You can jump straight to this step if you want to start today, before you receive your physical passport.
 Or, do this after you receive your passport in the mail or if your child brings a passport home.
 This will provide you access to the Passport missions.

-Step 3: Register your child/children and their Passport.
+Step 3: Register your child/children and their Passport on the Mission Control Interface.
 Register child users here.

 Create a profile for your child by recording a username, and they will be allocated a passport number.
 You can then start to allocate missions for each child.
 You can choose to protect your child's identity.